Need to know

 Wellies are provided.
 You can buy Cowshed products from the spa, and Cornish deli items in the restaurant.

 The kids' room has two Xboxes.
 The hotel has a deal with a local surf outfit to offer beach sessions with a 10 per cent discount.
-Under-12s can stay on Z-beds in your room for £35 B&B. Cots for babies are free, but there's a one-off £5 charge for linen.
+Under-12s can stay on Z-beds in your room for £35 B&B. Cots for babies are free.

 The hotel welcomes families with small children, so you can bring your whole brood.
 Older Smiths should avoid school holidays, when the beaches are at their most crowded.